CVE monitoring

 • How fast do I get a notice on a critical CVE?

 For acutely exploited flaws in a reachable runtime you get a prompt notice with context and a concrete recommendation on Guard and Launch.
-On Watch all findings come together in the monthly digest, because that plan is built for a calm change rate.
+On Oversight all findings come together in the monthly digest, because that plan is built for a calm change rate.

 • Do you also patch the CVEs yourselves?

 Not within the plan.
-We assess, prioritise and explain the safe update path including breaking-change risk.
+I assess, prioritise and explain the safe update path including breaking-change risk.
 Implementation runs through your team or separately through Wevelsiep Advisory or WZ-IT.
 That keeps the monitoring independent from the implementation.

 • What about transitive dependencies?